Skip to main content

 How to Become a Nurse Practitioner in Massachusetts

 Nursing is a work of heart.
 If you’re a registered nurse (RN), you know it’s true.
-Nursing uniquely marries compassionate care, clinical skills, and patient advocacy.
+Nursing lives at the intersection of compassionate care, clinical skills, and patient advocacy.
 It’s both rewarding and challenging, and you wouldn’t have it any other way!

-If you’re an active RN considering earning an advanced degree in nursing, this blog will guide you on how to become a nurse practitioner in Massachusetts.
+For active RNs considering earning an advanced degree in nursing, this blog will guide you on how to become a nurse practitioner in Massachusetts.

 The Role of Nurse Practitioners

-More than 355,000 nurse practitioners are licensed in the country, and seven out of ten deliver primary care as family nurse practitioners (FNPs).
+More than 460,000 NPs are licensed in the country, and 87% are educated and trained in delivering primary care, which is the main focus for family nurse practitioners (FNPs).

-Nurse practitioners have some of the same nursing responsibilities, but the scope of practice goes beyond those of RNs.
+NPs and RNs share some of the same responsibilities, but NPs’ scope of practice goes beyond that of RNs.
 NPs deliver advanced nursing care to their patients, including diagnosing, ordering tests, treating, and prescribing medication.

-In Massachusetts, NPs have full practice authority, which means they can work independently without the supervision of a physician to provide a full range of care including, but not limited to:
+In Massachusetts, nurse practitioners have full practice authority, which means they can work independently without the supervision of a physician to provide a full range of care, including, but not limited to:

 • Taking and recording medical histories and symptoms